Questions, grouped.

 What happens if a redaction misses something?

 The user sees the sanitised prompt before it sends.
-If they spot a miss — a client name the NER did not know, a codename from a new deal — they edit in place or add a one-click rule.
-That rule is live immediately for the same pattern next time.
+If they spot a miss — a client name the NER did not know, a codename the pattern pack missed — they edit in place before approving send.

-You run a short retrospective with us after go-live: review the first week's log, tune custom rules and pattern packs, tighten regex where your sector demands it.
-A miss is a process improvement, not a silent breach — unless someone deliberately bypasses the Gateway entirely, which is why network placement matters.
+You run a short retrospective with us after go-live: review the first week's audit log and tune where your sector demands it.
+A miss is a process improvement, not a silent breach — unless someone deliberately bypasses the Gateway entirely.
 Read what UK firms actually paste into ChatGPT.

 Where are the audit logs stored?